 Is There any Serious Money in Recycling?

-Unfortunately, as an industry, recycling materials has become less and less profitable over time.
-In fact, big businesses are profiting less and less from it in dollar value (not considering environmental impact) due to commodities prices.
+Unfortunately, as an industry, recycling materials have become less and less profitable over time.
+In fact, big businesses are profiting less and less from it in dollar value (not considering environmental impact) due to commodity prices.
 Yes, the price of oil, steel, copper, and other materials can affect your ability to turn a buck with this venture.

 That war is over now but recycling centers or “scrap yards” are still located all over the country.
 In fact, most cities have several, and small towns have at least one nearby.